joshgallantt/Mercury/README.md

 > Mercury.clearSharedURLCache() clears the global shared URLCache for your process, this includes any URLSession cache outside of Mercury or its clients.

 ## Error Handling
+Pesky decoding errors?
+Not anymore, see exatly which key you forgot to make optional:

 Simple error handling: